stanley-gu/standardsCh/chapter.md

 ### Physiome Repository

-From its creation in 2000 until June 2009, the CellML model repository represented a relatively simple storage facility for CellML model files.
-Although all the models in the repository were freely accessible to the public, there was no mechanism in place to promote the sharing of models with their revision history intact.
+The CellML model repository represents a relatively simple storage facility for CellML models.Although all the models in the repository were freely accessible to the public, there was no mechanism in place to promote the sharing of models with their revision history intact.
 Furthermore, collaboration between several researchers is often required during the development of a model.
 Collaboration on a model can be greatly simplified by a tool which records the change history of a model, and makes that history available to other collaborators.
 Finally, once a model is ready to be published, it must be indexed and presented so that it can be easily searched for and viewed, thereby avoiding unnecessary duplication of modeling efforts.
-Since it was not possible to extend the original repository software to support these more advanced usage requirements, a complete rewrite was required, and the Physiome Model Repository 2 (PMR2) was created.
+Since it was not possible to extend the original repository software to support these more advanced usage requirements, a complete rewrite was required, and the Physiome Model Repository 2 (PMR2) was created [@yu2011physiome].

-Unlike the previous version of the CellML model repository, PMR2 is file format agnostic, meaning that it has no restrictions on what it can store.
-For example, SBML1 and FieldML (Christie et al., 2009) models can be stored alongside models in CellML and other formats.
-However, in order to properly handle (display, edit, etc.) these, there is a need to implement plugins for each different format.
-In addition to the model files, it is possible to upload additional supplementary data with a model, including images, software-specific information and even the original experimental data on which the model is based.

 Workspaces, distributed version control systems and model revision history All the files related to a particular model are stored together in PMR2 within a